 - 👥 "What kind of mom would I be?"
 Take the Personality Test!

-A woman's immediate reaction to abortion or her long-term emotional state is unique to her lived experience.
+A woman's immediate reaction to abortion or her long-term emotional state is unique to her own individual experience.
 Some women share that they felt an initial sense of relief.
 Others may feel a sense of grief, emptiness, disappointment, remorse, or guilt following the procedure.
 Yet others continue to live their lives only for their memories to catch up with them years later.

 From a medical point of view, abortion is generally not a major procedure.
 You can read more about it here.
 There is no sweeping answer to the question regarding emotional repercussions of abortion.
-Her response after an abortion is as unique as her lived experience leading up to a decision regarding abortion.
-Women who are considering abortion often wonder how abortion might affect them.
+Each woman's response after an abortion is as unique as her lived experience leading up to a decision regarding abortion.
+Women who are considering abortion often wonder how it might affect them.
 It may be helpful to read the stories of others.
 This is where to find more information about how other women fared after an abortion.